“MY BICEPS AREN’T GROWING…”

 Just drop it an estimated 1/9 of the way, and come back up to the top and contract.

 On the next rep, drop down a little more to 2/9 of the way, then come back to the top.
-Then 3/9 and come back to the top.
-It will take you through all nine levels to get all the way to the bottom of the curl.
+Then 3/9 and come back to start position.
+It will take you through all nine levels to get all the way to the bottom of the curl with arm fully extended.

 BENEFITS OF THE SLICED REPS TECHNIQUE: